MatthewPalmer9/fscc/README.md

 ## Week 8 - Journey to the Cloud II

 > #### Tasks
-> - Deploy frontend and backend on Minikube.
+> - Deploy frontend and backend on react-ui.
 > - Deploy the application on a Cloud platform using Kubernetes.
 > - Cloud Platforms:  IBM Cloud, AWS, Azure, GCP, or Red Hat Open Shift
 > - Test application via frontend.
 Angular and React frontends should be running in parallel.

 ## Complete Application Demonstration
-> - Deploy UI and  Backend Services on  Minikube.
+> - Deploy UI and  Backend Services on  react-ui.
 > - UI and Service components must be running on a Cloud platform implemented using Kubernetes.
 > - Be prepared to discuss each application component.
 > - Both UIs must run in parallel